jaqubowsky/clear-path/tech-stack-pref.md

 - **Data Fetching & State**
   - Server state: React Query (queries and mutations, normalized cache, retries, stale-time, invalidation).
   - Client/UI state: Zustand (lightweight stores; do not duplicate server state).
-  - We do not use Next.js API routes in this app.
-Actions call Supabase or external services directly from the client (RLS-protected) using SDKs.
+  - We do not use Next.js API routes.
+All operations are implemented as Next.js Server Actions, which call Supabase or external services.
+  - Client components consume operations via feature-specific custom hooks (e.g., `useCreateProfile`) that internally use React Query for mutation state and cache invalidation.
   - Sensitive operations (e.g., OpenAI) must not run on the client.
-Use Next.js Server Actions or Supabase Edge Functions for a server boundary.

 ---